 Notes: Becca’s current top pick! ⭐️ Best everyday serum, Ideal for most skin types including blemish-prone skin

-This is my current go-to and I love it so, so much! 🌞 I first tried a sample of it in a Clean Beauty Box and have been hooked ever since.
+This is my current go-to and I love it so, so much! 🌞 I first tried a sample of it in a subscription box and have been hooked ever since.
 It’s such a gorgeous yellow/orange color and the smell is divine (like orange, jasmine, and a hint of floral).
 It’s sunshine in a bottle, basically.
 I started using this towards the end of summer to keep any sun damage at bay and also into fall to heal some slight pigmentation I already had.
 My skin responds so well to this lovely serum and it makes me look vibrant and youthful!

 Bright Side is made with a duo of 10% Tetrahexyldecyl Ascorbate and 3% Magnesium Ascorbyl Phosphate for its Vitamin C. There are so many amazing antioxidants and extracts in this such as bearberry, amla, mulberry, and purple corn which protect against free radical damage, help even skin tone, and support natural elasticity.
 It also contains niacinamide which is helpful for breakouts, healing inflammation, and controlling sebum production.
 The founder for Free + True, Tami Blake, is an esthetician that really knows her stuff.
 I highly recommend this serum!